 These attacks have grown to gigantic proportions, and to make matters worse, the source code for the record-breaking distributed denial-of-service (DDoS) attack, has been released online.
 This release has increased the attacks from new botnets driven by vulnerable routers, IP cameras, and other quickly hackable devices.

 In a network security environment, each device is a computer complete with IP address, passwords, security configuration settings and often times weaknesses.
 Poorly configured devices can provide a hacker with the opportunity to gain entry into the network where they can alter or collect data, change settings, take control of the system or completely takeover a physical security system leaving the business unprotected.

 In particular, IP cameras offer a remarkably easy entry into the system.
 IP cameras can become susceptible due to misconfiguration and user error or design flaws, passwords, and firmware.
 Another weakness of IP cameras is the “set-and-forget” mindset often practiced by the installing dealer and/or the end-user.
 In other words, your cameras are probably at risk which could lead to the following consequences.

 - Your ISP will shut off your internet: Your internet service provider will shut off your internet if your system has a security breach, because you remain at risk of further spreading the attacks.
 Not having internet access can cripple your business and often damage consumer trust.

 - Your Personal Data and Others is at Risk: A simple data breach could put your login credentials and others in the wrong hands.
 This could have devastating effects on your reputation, job, personal data, and business records.

 As more IP cameras and internet connected devices get deployed, these attacks will continue to grow.
 Your IP cameras are at risk unless you take the necessary steps to secure your security system.

+Contact us today to secure your video cameras.
 It’s important to act now and find out if you’re vulnerable.